softpunk/lispbot/README.md

 ## dependencies and installation

 Lispbot requires quicklisp to run.
-It's been tested on sbcl, but should work on other CL implementations. to install quicklisp, head over to [quicklisp's website](https://www.quicklisp.org/beta/) and follow the instructions there.
+It's been tested on sbcl, but should work on other CL implementations.
+To install quicklisp, head over to [quicklisp's website](https://www.quicklisp.org/beta/) and follow the instructions there.
 Make sure you run `(ql:add-to-init-file)`, otherwise quicklisp won't be avaliable when you start your interpreter.